szszs/GameOfLife/README.md

 # Game of Life Simulator
 ![alt text](https://i.imgur.com/6bH8f7O.png)
 ## Overview
 This is a simulation program made to visualize and construct worlds for John Conway's Game of Life.
 It is written in Java using the standard Swing toolkit.
+Video preview: https://www.youtube.com/watch?v=qiE-GQUqtyU

 ### Main Features:
 * Operates on an infinite zoomable, pannable grid